 - Families currently living in subsidized housing are also eligible to apply.

 2. Habitat for Humanity Okanagan focuses its efforts on families with children.
-A minimum of one child under the age of 18 must be living with the applicant.
+A minimum of one child under 16 must be living with the family.

 3. Applicant(s) must have three (3) years permanent residency in Canada and must have lived in the Okanagan for a minimum of two (2) years consecutive years immediately prior to initiating application.